EnzoUbaldoPetrocco/ProjectsList/README.md

 - [**Software Architectures for Robotics Project**](https://github.com/AlessioRoda/mobile_robot_navigation_project) 🗺️: Project for the *Software Architectures for Robotics* course, involving the implementation of mobile robot navigation.
 Tools used: Python, C++, and ROS.

 - [**Experimental Robotics Lab – Cluedo Game Simulation**](https://github.com/EnzoUbaldoPetrocco/ExperimentalRoboticsLab) 🎲: Designed a multi-agent simulation inspired by the Cluedo game, integrating symbolic reasoning and task planning.
-Implemented planning logic in PDDL and orchestrated robotic behaviors using ROS (Python and C++).
+Implemented planning logic in PDDL and orchestrated robotic behaviors using ROS (Python, OpenCV and C++).

 ## Didactic Support
 - **Reti Logiche** (Logic Nets) didactic support.
 This role included correcting assignments of the students.
 The course included combinatorial and sequential nets and finite state machines.
 2023, 2024 and 2025 First Semesters.